markdrehmann/bowmaker-guide/README.md

 # The Bowmaker's Guide

 Welcome to the Bowmaker's Guide!
 This app was built with the intention to create a database of bowmakers, and photos and drawings of their bows, as well as the ability to comment on them.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) on the frontend, and with a Rails API backend.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) on the frontend, and a Rails API backend.

 ### Installation